 Have you ever noticed how easy it is to talk in the dark.
-Whispering and talking to someone, there is no facial expression to put us off, no feelings of either condemnation nor praise.
-It just IS.
+Whispering and talking to someone, there is no facial expression to put us off, no feelings of either condemnation nor praise…it just is.
 I find that when I have the middle of the night contemplation times, the feelings are the same.
 Some things are easier to think about when the senses are soothed by a blanket of soft darkness.
-When the lights are low it is easier to let the tears fall for we feel hidden.

-Tears that seem to come in the light, do not feel the need to wash away hurts or pains like in the dimness of night.
-It is in this dimness of night that we feel safe enough to think about those painful things.
-And tears that fall in the darkness feel like that quote about if a “tree falls in the forest and no one is there..will it make a sound?”
-If I cry in the darkness will anyone hear my tears because we are so often afraid to cry in front of others?
+Tears that seem to come in the light, do not feel the need to wash away hurts or pains in like the dimness of light.
+And tears that fall in the darkness feels like that quote about if a “tree falls in the forest and no one is there..will it make a sound?” question.
+If I cry in the darkness will anyone hear my tears.
 (Do not worry, I am not crying.
 I am trying to talk about how the darkness affects us when we are contemplative.)
-The ones that needs the washing and cleansing that crying in the night can bring usually find it in the dark.
+The one that needs the washing and cleansing that crying in the night can bring is ourselves…a healing with ourselves.

-I have to smile as I think about those wonderful memories stored inside me from the past.
+I had to smile this weekend as wonderful memories were made.
 I rely on memories in the really hard times for they fill my senses and help me endure.
-I am tired and exhausted from pain and have been really sick the past several months.
-And oh how I have relied on those wonderful memories to sustain me: memories of loved ones, of times with precious friends, of funny things, or loving moments.
-It is then those wonderful memories help me cope with the extra pain and fears.It is then that the beautiful memories come to life and the ones you love you feel their presence the most.
-And for me that is the night time when the lights are dim and she shadows hide all the ugliness.
+I am going through treatment and my hair is falling out, my stomach is very sick, I am tired and exhausted and have been really sick the past couple of days.
+Oh, how I have relied on those wonderful memories to sustain me: memories of loved ones, of times with precious friends, of funny things, or loving moments.
+It is then those wonderful memories help me cope with the extra pain and fears.It is then that the beautiful memories come to life and the ones you love feel your presence the most.

-A song I heard once was called “I lost it” and it said “no memory can replace it”.
+A song I heard was “I lost it” and it said “no memory can replace it”.
 I thought about the happy times and how those memories just seem to stick with us, even in dark times.
 We can still conjure them up in our hearts and heads.
 It is not like recording over an old VHS tape where one supersedes the other.
-These wonderful memories just keep filling up that tape inside.
-This song just makes me smile.
+These wonderful memories just keep filling up that tape inside

 video by selahwestful

-We all have those things that lay heavy on our hearts and I have learned that the best things I can give those I love (the family, extended family, and family of choice) is to be there, to have the listening ear but more importantly the listening with our “inner ear” which means listening with our hearts and minds, and the gift of never giving up on them.
+We all have those things that lay heavy on our hearts and I have learned that the best things I can give those I love…family…extended family ..and family of choice …is to be there, to have the listening ear but more importantly the listening with our “inner ear” which means listening with our hearts and minds, and the gift of never giving up on them.
 People do not need us to say we understand or that it will be alright, though those words are soothing to the heart.
-Most people in hard times just want someone to listen, to hug them and to let the person know they care.
+Most people in hard times just want someone to listen…to hug and let the person know they care.
 Physical touch means so much when someone is scared, lonely, devastated, or troubled.

 “Don’t ever give up on something or someone who you can not go a full day without thinking about.”

 Have you ever noticed that there are people in your life that you can not go a day without them coming to mind, without seeing something that makes you think of them, without a wonderful memory rolling across your mind and making you smile.
 Give them the gift of never giving up even when angry at them or even when you feel like they should be acting one way and they are not.
-I can not begin to tell you what it means to have someone tell you they believe in you, that they know you can do this or that, that they hear what you are saying, that they are there for you.
+I can not begin to tell you what it means to have someone tell you they believe in you..that they know you can do this or that…that they hear what you are saying….that they are there for you.
 No money can buy those gifts.That is love.
-And if you go through life and all you find is one person that does this for you please know you are really blessed and loved.
+And if you go through life and all you find is one person that does this for you….know you are blessed and loved.

 video by limva123